 - Register devices.
-Ideally, this step is performed by the OEM, reseller, or distributor from which the devices were purchased, but this can also be done by the organization by collecting the hardware identity and uploading it manually.
+Ideally, this step is performed by the OEM, reseller, or distributor from which the devices were purchased.
+However, registration can also be done by the organization by collecting the hardware identity and uploading it manually.

-- Configure device profiles, specifying how the device should be deployed and what user experience should be presented.
+- Configure device profiles.
+Specify how the device should be deployed and what user experience should be presented.

 - Boot the device.
-When the device is connected to a network with internet access, it will contact the Windows Autopilot deployment service to see if the device is registered, and if it is, it will download profile settings such as the Enrollment Status page, which are used to customize the end user experience.
+IF the device is connected to a network with internet access, it will contact the Windows Autopilot deployment service to see if the device is registered.
+If it's registered, it will download profile settings such as the Enrollment Status page, which are used to customize the end-user experience.

 BitLocker encryption settings: You can configure the BitLocker encryption settings to be applied before automatic encryption is started.